-It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.
+It’s important to tell your doctor or nurse straight away if you feel ill or have any severe side effects.
+This includes any that we don’t mention here.

 Back to top

-It's not advisable to become pregnant or father a child while having treatment with Gliadel implants as it may harm the developing baby.
-It is necessary to use effective contraception while taking this drug and for at least a few months afterwards.
-You can discuss this with your doctor or nurse.
+Your doctor will advise you not to become pregnant or father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use contraception during and for a few months after chemotherapy.
+You can talk to your doctor or nurse about this.

-This section is based on our Gliadel implants fact sheet, which has been compiled using information from a number of reliable sources, including:
+This section has been compiled using a number of reliable sources, including:

 British National Formulary.
-62nd edition.
-2011.
+65th edition.
+2013.
 British Medical Association and Royal Pharmaceutical Society of Great Britain.